dylan-thinnes/cwd/README.md

 Remove the specified number of directories from the top of the stack, then go to the last directory that was removed.
 Removes one by default.

+`cwdshow`
+Print the top entry in the stack.

+`cwdlist`
+Print all entries in the stack.

 `cwdclear`
 Clear the stack completely.